Namibia Pet Passport & Import Regulations

 Namibia requires an application for import for entry with the Director of Animal Health unless your dog or cat is transiting from the following SADC member nations: Botswana, Lesotho, Malawi, South Africa, Swaziland or Zimbabwe.
 Visitors should apply well ahead of their visit for a permit to bring their pet into Namibia.
 An agent can facilitate the application process.

-A licensed veterinarian will complete a Namibia International Veterinary Health Certificate.
+A licensed veterinarian will complete a Veterinary Health Certificate for Namibia.
 The certificate must indicate that the pet is healthy, free of parasites and has current inoculations.
-It must be endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If your pet is traveling to Namibia from another country, the governing authority responsible for the import and export of animals should endorse the forms for you.
-The certificate should be obtained within 7 days of import.
+It must be endorsed by the the governing authority responsible for the import and export of animals in the origination country.

 Entering Namibia by Air